 ERGO applies a total compensation approach.
 The total remuneration contains not only fixed components, but also variable remuneration.
-Remunerations ranges are assigned to managerial or non-managerial level of position.
-The variable remuneration percentages are monitored against market on annual bases.
+Remunerations ranges are assigned to the grades and subgrades.
+Each remuneration range has fixed and variable components.
+These remuneration ranges are checked every two years whether to reflect current market situation.